aeternity/aeternity/docs/design/PT-166642114-miner-activated-consensus.md

   This includes the cases of key block and micro block.

-The check on such expected consensus protocol version whenever an untrusted block is meant to be able to be inserted in the storage - and any further deferred validation that that entails - can be performed outside of the context of the `aec_conductor` process.
+The check on such expected consensus protocol version whenever an untrusted block is meant to be able to be inserted in the storage can be performed outside of the context of the `aec_conductor` process.
 This follows the current design of the `aec_conductor` process, that relies on [most block validation having been performed in the caller's context](https://github.com/aeternity/aeternity/blob/d877a856648bd69cb1b473efa9c6149725d8d74c/apps/aecore/src/aec_conductor.erl#L1072-L1074):